opentaps/open-climate-investing/README.md

 - `python get_stocks.py -s ALB` shows whether there is data stored for the ticker `ALB`

 Running the regression, the `get_regressions.py` script will save the output in the `stock_stats` table and can used the following ways:
-All instances support an additional `-s YYY-MM-DD` to specify the start date and `-e  YYY-MM-DD` for an end date.
+All instances support an additional `-s YYY-MM-DD` to specify the start date, by default it will start at the earliest common date from the stocks and risk factors; and `-i N` for the regression interval in months (defaults to 60 months).

 - `python get_regressions.py -f some_ticker_file.csv` for using a csv source file
 - `python get_regressions.py -n ALB` to run and output a regression for a given stock but not store it